tony-o/tony-o.github.io/articles/20211112-gos-missing-functional-suspects.md

 Go could have macros but it doesn't because there's no precompiler.
 Instead of a precompiler they wrote code that does what macros do but you have to run it manually before you run your code rather than just inlining during compilation.
 So let's write a generator that just spits out a random number and then we'll modify it later so that it gives us what we want function wise.

-In your scratch pad project directory toss the following into a file:
+In your scratch pad project directory toss the following into a file (`pkg/generators/functional.go`):

 ```go
 //go:build ignore